Xeue/WebTally/README.md

 2. Local config file
 3. Saves data to local files
 4. Pretty terminal output and creates a log file
-5. Server seperated from UI (is this a feature?)
+5. Server seperated from UI
+6. Option for self hosted UI
-6. Allows remote config and control of clients
+7. Allows remote config and control of clients

 ---